Update 4 February 2020

 Studying at the library

 If you don't have your own space to study at home, you can still go to the library.
-The library will also be reopened to other UAntwerp students and staff.
+The library is also open to other UAntwerp students and staff.
+However, you need to make a reservation.
 Always check the library website for the latest updates.

 Safety on campus